 On March 21, 2014, we entered into a definitive agreement with The Majestic Star Casino LLC ("Majestic Star") to acquire all of the outstanding membership interests of the entity operating Fitz Tunica Casino & Hotel ("Majestic Mississippi, LLC"), located in Tunica, Mississippi, for a purchase price of \$62.0 million.
-The closing of the agreement is subject to the completion of financing, licensing, and other customary conditions.
 On May 7, 2014 we informed Majestic Star of our financing efforts and our belief that we will not likely be successful in obtaining financing for the purchase of Majestic Mississippi, LLC.
-As a result, we have requested Majestic Star to consider termination of the agreement.
+On June 23, 2014, we terminated the Interest Purchase Agreement ("Agreement") on the basis of mutual agreement, or in the alternative, inability to obtain financing for the purchase.
+The termination became effective immediately.
+On June 25, 2014, Majestic Star notified us that the Agreement remains in effect and disputes its termination.
+Additionally, Majestic Star has disputed the release of the \$1.75 million held in escrow, pursuant to the terms of the Agreement, to us.
+On July 28, 2014 Majestic Star notified us that the Agreement is terminated pursuant to Section 8.1(c) (breach of representation or warranty) or 8.1(d) (failure to obtain a gaming license) and has demanded the release of the escrowed funds to Majestic Star.
+At this time, no lawsuit has been filed relating to the termination of the Agreement.

-Silver Slipper Casino Hotel construction
+Silver Slipper Casino Hotel Construction

 On August 26, 2013, the Silver Slipper Casino entered into an agreement with WHD Silver Slipper, LLC related to construction of the six-story, 142-room Silver Slipper Casino Hotel (the "Construction Agreement") being built between the south side of the casino and the waterfront, with rooms featuring views of the bay.
-We have commenced construction of the Silver Slipper Casino Hotel, which is scheduled for completion in late 2014 or early 2015 and is budgeted to cost approximately \$17.7 million.
-The progress on the Silver Slipper Casino Hotel has been slower than expected as we encountered adverse soil conditions and adverse weather which may extend the opening of the hotel to early 2015.
+Our future cash requirements include funding needs of approximately \$3.1 million towards future construction costs and a total of \$4.6 million in construction and financing costs have already been funded from available cash through the quarter ended June 30, 2014.
+A total of \$7.7 million will be funded from available cash.
+The Silver Slipper Casino Hotel is scheduled for completion in early 2015 and is budgeted to cost approximately \$17.7 million.
+The progress on the Silver Slipper Casino Hotel has been slower than expected as we encountered adverse soil and weather conditions.
 In connection with the financing of the Silver Slipper Casino Hotel, on August 26, 2013, we entered into the First Lien Amendment and the Second Lien Amendment which amended certain provisions of these agreements.
 The First Lien Amendment modifications included a \$10.0 million increase to the term loan portion of the First Lien Credit Agreement to \$56.3 million, a 1% lower interest rate and an extended maturity date to June 29, 2016.
-The \$10.0 million term loan under the First Lien Credit Agreement remains undrawn, but subject to covenants and other terms of the First Credit Agreement and the first lien leverage ratios for both of our credit agreements.
-We received waivers for compliance with these ratios at March 31, 2014 from our Creditors.
-If we are not in compliance with our covenants at June 30, 2014, and we are not able to subsequent.
-The term loan is needed to complete construction of the Silver Slipper Casino Hotel.
-As of March 31, 2014, we funded \$3.6 million in construction and financing costs for the Silver Slipper Casino Hotel and we anticipate funding an additional \$4.1 million in cash before the end of 2014.
-In 2014, we capitalized \$0.08 million in interest related to the construction of the Silver Slipper Casino Hotel.
+We intend to finance \$10.0 million term loan under the First Lien Credit Agreement remains undrawn and subject to covenants and other terms of the First Lien Credit Agreement.
+The \$10.0 million term loan under the First Lien Credit Agreement remains undrawn and subject to covenants and other terms of the First Lien Credit Agreement.
+Capital One and ABC Funding, LLC are collectively referred to as our ("Creditors").
+At March 31, 2014 we exceeded the allowable total leverage ratio and the first lien leverage ratios for both of our credit agreements, although we received waivers for compliance with these ratios at March 31, 2014 from our Creditors.
+We successfully renegotiated amended terms to our